arpitg12/FYLE_Arpit/README.md

 # FYLE_Arpit
 # Digital Marketing Agency Website

 This project is a digital marketing agency website built with HTML, CSS, and JavaScript, utilizing Bootstrap for responsive design.
-The website includes sections such as Hero, Services, Clients, Testimonials, FAQ, and a contact form.
+The website includes sections such as Hero, Services, Clients, and a contact form.

 ## Table of Contents